metreeca/metreeca-core/docs/latest/references/idiomatic-json.md

 ---
 title:     Idiomatic RDF/JSON Serialization Reference
-excerpt:    "Idiomatic RDF/JSON serialization format codecs and grammar"
+excerpt:    Idiomatic RDF/JSON serialization format codecs and grammar
 ---

-Beside the standardized  [JSON-LD](https://www.w3.org/TR/json-ld/) RDF serialization, the platform supports a simpler idiomatic JSON‑based format, which streamlines resource descriptions taking into account the constraints specified by a target linked data [shape](spec-language.md#shapes).
+Beside the standardized  [JSON-LD](https://www.w3.org/TR/json-ld/) RDF serialization, the framework supports a simpler idiomatic JSON‑based format, which streamlines resource descriptions taking into account the constraints specified by a target linked data [shape](spec-language.md#shapes).

 Codecs for this serialization make heavy use of reasoning over linked data shapes to **prove** useful features of the RDF payload, like the expected value for a property being a IRI reference or a required non-repeatable string.